 Are you like me where you get cabin fever easily and you'll just die without some sort of intermission from your daily life?
 Do you have a destination you've been dying to sink your hiking boots into?
 Do you have family you want to visit, but also want to make the most of the trip?

 You need to decide upfront what your true travel intentions.
 This will help you plan accordingly and not try to do too much—or worse, get completely overwhelmed and not do nearly enough.

-Well, where do you want to go?
+Well, where do you want to go on your first trip?

-If you have had a dream trip in mind for years and this is finally your chance to make your dreams a reality, perfect.
-You’re set.
-If you know you want to go to Asia but aren’t sure exactly where or what you want to do yet exactly, then you need to do some research!
+If you have had a dream trip in mind for years and this is finally your chance to make your dreams a reality, perfect, you're set.
+If you know you want to go to Asia, but aren't sure exactly where or what you want to do yet exactly, then you need to do some research.

-You’re dying to go somewhere in Europe and you have a second aunt that lives in London—go to London!
-You can use your aunt’s house as a base point to explore the surrounding areas (Blood is thick, right?
+If you're dying to go somewhere in Europe and you have a second aunt that lives in London—go to London!
+You can use your aunt's house as a base point to explore the surrounding areas (Blood is thick, right?
 Thanks Aunty!), and save money by not paying for lodging.

 Are you riding solo-dolo?
 Rolling deep?

-When traveling solo you you should definitely consider the safety level of your destination.
-Don’t let that stop you from traveling alone though!
-I’ve traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.
+When traveling solo you should consider the safety level of your destination.
+Don't let that stop you from traveling alone though!
+I've traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.